-The Vermicella parscauda (Weipa bandy-bandy) is a small (50-100cm) black and white banded snake found only in Australia.
+The Vermicella parscauda (Weipa bandy-bandy) is a small (50-100 cm or 20-40 in) black and white banded snake found only in Australia.
 It belongs to a group of venomous snakes known as burrowing elapids.
 But despite being part of a highly venomous family including cobras and the infamous Australian taipans, bandy-bandys pose no risk to humans and their venom could actually contain medicinal properties.

-The Weipa bandy-bandy was discovered by Dr Bryan Fry (University of Queensland) and Dr Freek Vonk (Naturalis Biodiversity Centre) in 2014, during a field trip to the Cape York Peninsula.
-Dr Vonk and Dr Fry suspected that the specimen was different to other bandy-bandy species.
-During a later trip in 2016, another team member from Dr Fry’s lab came across another of the snakes – a sign that the first wasn’t simply an unusual individual but might represent a new species.
+The Weipa bandy-bandy was discovered by Dr. Bryan Fry (University of Queensland) and Dr. Freek Vonk (Naturalis Biodiversity Center) in 2014, during a field trip to the Cape York Peninsula.
+Dr. Vonk and Dr. Fry suspected that the specimen was different from other bandy-bandy species.
+During a later trip in 2016, another team member from Dr. Fry’s lab came across another of the snakes — a sign that the first wasn’t simply an unusual individual but might represent a new species.
 New genetic samples and morphological data were collected for these individuals and compared with all other bandy-bandy species.
-It was then up to Dr Arbuckle to use the genetic data and test whether the new specimens represented a new, evolutionarily distinct species and to compare this to previously known species.
+It was then up to Dr. Arbuckle to use the genetic data and test whether the new specimens represented a new, evolutionarily distinct species and to compare this to previously known species.

 Identifying the species is the first step towards making efforts to conserve it and provides a strong argument to avoid greatly extending the current mining enterprises that threaten its habitat.”